Urgent Injunctions in Australia: When You Need the Court to Act Fast

 Summary

-A practical guide to urgent injunctions in Queensland commercial disputes, covering interlocutory injunctions, freezing orders, search orders, ex parte applications, the Beecham test and how to obtain urgent relief in the Queensland Supreme Court and the Federal Court.
+A practical guide to urgent injunctions in Australian commercial disputes, covering interlocutory injunctions, freezing orders, search orders, ex parte applications, the Beecham test and how to obtain urgent relief in the Supreme Courts and the Federal Court.

 Key Takeaways